r-Techsupport/TuringBot/docs/guides/mongodb_atlas_setup.md

 ![image](../assets/mongodb_atlas/MongoDB_Asset-5.png)

-2) Click on `Shell`, the third step now contains all necessary information to proceed.
-Copy the value in the quotation marks exclkuding the protocol (`mongodb+srv://`)
+2) Click on `Shell`, the third step will contain the address of your main DB cluster shard.
+Copy the value in quotation marks as imaged (excluding the protocol (`mongodb+srv://`), including the trailing `/`) <br>

 ![image](../assets/mongodb_atlas/MongoDB_Asset-6.png)

-3) We are now done with the webpage setup, you can now open the bot config up and fill the info in accordingly:
+3) We are now done with the online setup, you can open the bot config up and fill the info in accordingly:

 ```jsonc
  "mongodb": {